IHIW/bioinformatics/reference_alleles/18IHIWS_Vendor_Genotyping_Requirements.md

 * HML documents are validation against the NMDP gateway, which provides further guidelines for high quality data.

 ## Reference Sequences
 Sequence data should be presented as an alignment against a known sequence.
-Sequences must be from a subset of full-length alleles chosen from a given release of IPD-IMGT/HLA alleles.
+Sequences must be from a subset of full-length alleles chosen from a given release of IPD-IMGT/HLA Database.
 Sequences chosen for the 18th IHIWS can be found in the [Anthony Nolan HLA Informatics Group Github repository.](https://github.com/ANHIG/IMGTHLA/tree/Latest/ihiw/hml)

 Robinson, J, Barker, DJ, Georgiou, X, Cooper, MA, Flicek, P, Marsh, SGE\
 The IPD-IMGT/HLA Database\